Eating Disorder Assessment Guidelines

 - Weigh patients wearing gowns.

-- Ask patient to void before weighing
+- Ask the patient to void before weighing

 Routine Laboratory Tests